Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial

+The main objectives of the work presented in this article are: 1) to present fundamental engineering design research questions listed in Sub-section~\ref{RQ}, and 2) to develop an automated and systematic enumeration framework to both represent 3D engineering systems using spatial graph diagrams (SGDs) and efficiently generate distinct spatial topologies (STs) for a given system architecture using a rigorous mathematical approach as an attempt to address the research questions outlined at the end of Sub-section.~\ref{RQ}.

-The major contributions of the proposed design framework include: \begin{enumerate} \item A new way to represent 3D engineering systems using spatial graph theory.
-This representation supports description of components as nodes, interconnects as edges, multiple crossings, and variable component valency. \item Combinatorial enumeration of all SGDs for a given system architecture up a maximum number of crossings. \item Efficient and systematic identification of unique SGDs from the exhaustively enumerated SGD set using Yamada polynomial invariants.
+The major contributions of the proposed design framework include: \begin{enumerate} \item A new way to represent 3D engineering system configurations using spatial graph theory.
+This representation supports description of components as nodes, interconnects as edges, allows multiple interconnect crossings, and variable component valency. \item Combinatorial enumeration of all spatial graph diagrams (SGDs) for a given system architecture up a maximum number of interconnect crossings.
+The proposed method presented in this article supports enumeration of spatial topologies for moderately-scaled engineering system architectures containing (approximately) up to 20 components, 60 interconnects, and 10 crossings.
+To enumerate spatial topologies for much larger scale systems, an effective decomposition-based method, such as the approach presented in Case Study~\ref{CS5}, can be utilized.
+As part of future work, we also plan to investigate alternative methods such as deep learning and pattern recognition as mentioned in Ref.~\cite{Davies2021} to efficiently explore newer topologies using large-scaled system data sets of 3D system architectures.
+This sort of strategy has been used previously to scale SA design to problems too large for enumeration using machine learning strategies in conjunction with enumerated data as articulated in Refs.~\cite{Guo2018d, Guo2019a, Guo2018PhD, Parrott2023a} \item Efficient and systematic identification of unique SGDs from the exhaustively enumerated SGD set using Yamada polynomial invariants.